Welcome to the second year of the Natspec Awards.

 Why you should apply for a Natspec Award

-In applying for an award, you have the chance to reflect on the successful approaches you have developed, as well as review the positive impact that they have had on your students.
+In applying for an award, you have the chance to reflect on the successful approaches you have developed, as well as review the positive impact they have had on your students.

 You also have the opportunity to share innovative and effective practice – and to be recognised for the difference you have made for young people with learning difficulties and/or disabilities.

 All shortlisted applicants will have their individual projects profiled on the awards website, and we will work with the award winners to ensure their practice is showcased across the sector.

 What the winners receive

 - use of the Natspec Award winners’ logo on their college headed paper, websites and other promotional materials